Maximize tax savings

 Hence, property tax is equal to 20% of total area of property (tenanted, self occupied and vehicle parking area) multiplied by per sq ft rate fixed by BBMP for each kind of usage of property for 10 months reduced by depreciation allowed by BBMP plus 24% cess on property tax.

-Please refer the below link which provides Frequently Asked Questions (FAQs) on BBMP property tax which helps in understanding detailed technicalities in computing X, Y and Z values above.
+The Frequently Asked Questions (FAQs) on BBMP property tax helps in understanding detailed technicalities in computing X, Y and Z values above.

 Anyone paying BBMP tax either manually or online, need to use following 6 forms:

 |Form I||Property with Property Identification Number (unique ID assigned to each property which is a combination of your ward number, street number and plot number) and this can be found on the last property tax payment receipt.||These are properties in the erstwhile BBMP area and form is printed in white color.|

 |Form II||Property without PID but only Khata number (number of the khatha certificate that is issued for each property and contains all the details relevant to that property).||These are properties in erstwhile CMC (City Municipal Corporation) and TMC (Town Municipal Corporation) and 110 villages that have been newly added to BBMP.
 Form is printed in pink color.|

 |Form III||Property without PID or Khata number||These are unlawful/ unauthorised properties built without sanction of local planning authorities and form is printed in green color.|

 |Form IV||When there is no change in the property details such as extent of built up area, usage or its occupancy etc||Forms is printed in white color|

 |Form V||When there is a change in the property including when property changes from under-construction to constructed||Form is printed in blue color|